Bourdain, Cinco de Mayo and Chicken Chile Verde

 Friday night, its Cinco de Mayo!
 Time to make something yummy, kickback, relax and catch up on one of my favorite TV shows, Anthony Bourdain’s Parts Unknown.
 This episode features the Los Angeles Mexican community thus making my dinner choice easy, Chile Verde.
 I am stoked.

 When I was a kid our Friday night ritual was Swanson’s TV dinners (turkey for me, meatloaf for my brother) in front of the tube.
-A multi-course meal contained in a cool space age aluminum tray with dividers no less to separate each course.
-Later Swanson’s added a little compartment squished between the veggies and potatoes, like a tiny jewel box, that contained a perfect 2-bite apple cobbler or brownie.
-We ate Chinese food most of the time so a meal of roast turkey or fried chicken was a special treat.
-To top it off we got to watch The Flintstones while we were eating.
-Don’t get me started on the Jiffy Pop that followed later in the evening (kids ask your parents about Jiffy Pop or watch Real Genius).
+A multi-course meal contained in a cool space age aluminum tray with individual compartments for each course (so cool).
+Later Swanson’s added a little square squished between the veggies and potatoes like a tiny jewel box.
+It contained a perfect 2-bite apple cobbler or brownie.
+Since we ate Chinese food most of the time a meal of roast turkey or fried chicken was a special treat.
+To top it off we got to watch The Flintstones while we were eating and then Jiffy Pop to finish the evening (kids ask your parents about Jiffy Pop or watch Real Genius).
 The best, Friday nights were the bomb.

 Still on my Instant Pot jag I searched for a recipe for a Chicken Chile Verde in a pressure cooker.
 I found a couple that sounded good so I decided to do a mash-up.
 I started with a recipe from Serious Eats by J. Kenji Lopez-Alt.
 Really difficult (NOT)-chopped tomatillos, jalapeños, poblanos & Anaheim peppers, add chicken thighs and legs, toasted cumin seeds, salt, bunch of garlic, a white onion also chopped and throw it in your pressure cooker.
 Seal, set and dinner…It’s yours (Thank you, Stevie).
 Yep, thirty minutes later eating Chile Verde.
 Happy Cinco de Mayo.